-153(1) The chairperson, after consultation with the councillor referred to in rule 151(2) and any traditional leader in terms of rule 151(3), determines the date, time and venue of ward committee meetings, provided that-
+152(1) The chairperson, after consultation with the councillor referred to in rule 151(2) and any traditional leader in terms of rule 151(3), determines the date, time and venue of ward committee meetings, provided that-

-- (a) a ward committee must meet in the ward concerned; and - (b) a ward committee meeting may not be held on the same day as a council meeting. - The provisions of rule 2(3) are applicable to the determination of the venue of a ward committee meeting. - (3) The chairperson must, if a majority of the members of the ward committee requests him or her in writing to convene a special ward committee meeting convene a special ward committee meeting on a date set out in the request and at a time and venue determined by him or her.
+- (a) a ward committee must meet in the ward concerned; and - (b) a ward committee meeting may not be held on the same day as a council meeting. - (2) The provisions of rule 2(3) are applicable to the determination of the venue of a ward committee meeting. - (3) The chairperson must, if a majority of the members of the ward committee requests him or her in writing to convene a special ward committee meeting on a date set out in the request and at a time and venue determined by him or her.